 Please ensure that your bicycle is in good working order prior to the event and suitable for the level of ride you want to do.
-There will be a mechanic offering basic repairs, spare inner tubes etc at Ride HQ and at the feed station.
+There will be a mechanic offering basic repairs, spare inner tubes etc at Ride HQ.
 We recommended every rider carries two spare inner tubes and a small lightweight bike tool.
 Replacement inner tubes will be available to buy from Ride HQ and at the feed stations.

 Enjoy the ride – it is not a race and all riders must take responsibility to ride safely and respect other road users and local residents on route.
 Although cycling is incredibly popular, it can only remain so if cyclists act responsibly, allow road traffic to pass and don’t drop litter!